 Don’t get overheated.
 Stay credible and don’t get carried away by door-pounding, head-banging rage.
 Follow New York Times columnist Gail Collin’s advice that strong feelings for a topic should not distort a writer’s thinking.
 It is possible to be outraged without being paralyzed and overwhelm your readers.

 Start with a strong lead (a few sentences at most) that grabs your readers’ attention and entices them to continue reading.
 A strong lead assures that even readers who quickly scan your article will catch the gist of your point of view.
 Write the lead short and get to the point.
 Use personal experience and what you’ve witnessed or find a news peg to address a current issue.
 Employ strong quotes, anecdotes, even a joke.
 After the first paragraph, the readers need to know why this topic is important and why it affects them as well.

 State your point of view with at most two to three claims—and back up each by arguments, solid facts and evidence.
 Reveal your sources and identify your quotes.

-Rebut counter arguments by acknowledging them.
+Rebut counter-arguments by acknowledging them.
 Don’t just dismiss them or make fun of them.
 You will come across as bitter or petty.
 Only use reputable sources and identifiable facts to counter any critics.
-At the end, the readers need to understand why they should adopt your point of view.
+In the end, the readers need to understand why they should adopt your point of view.

 Finish your line of thought on a strong note.
 You can pick up the thread from the lead, use a memorable quote, state your prediction, add food for thought, give a short summary, or offer a clear call-to-action with a personal appeal.